Why Are Hundreds of Grand Canyon Tourists Suddenly Getting Sick?

 “[Officials] have been following up with interviews from participants from trips who have gotten sick,” Balsom said.
 “They’ve been testing poop scans to try to determine whether or not it is noro.”

-In a statement to The Daily Beast, an official at the National Park Service Office of Public Health described the outbreak as a “heightened GI-illness” and specified that the investigation will “consider all potential sources.
+In a statement to The Daily Beast, an official at the National Park Service Office of Public Health described the outbreak as a “heightened GI-illness” and said an investigation will “consider all potential sources.
 It is unknown at this time what the source of the illness is.”

 “Let me tell you,” he wrote, “being sick & weak and hiking up 1,200 feet in elevation in 1.5 miles isn’t a move.”